-With cutting-edge technology as sharp as a scalpel, VREvo Ltd has the means to train a new generation of healthcare professionals with virtual reality, using simulated surgeons, pretend patients, and all manner of virtual organs to get results
+With cutting-edge technology as sharp as a scalpel, Sentira XR Ltd (formerly VREvo Ltd) has the means to train a new generation of healthcare professionals with virtual reality, using simulated surgeons, pretend patients, and all manner of virtual organs to get results

 Imagine the resources involved in training a healthcare professional – all those hours spent swabbing, stitching and scanning, not to mention the mounting costs of training lecture halls and labs full of aspiring doctors and nurses.